 What Does the EPA Asbestos Ban Actually Cover?

-The 2024 rule specifically targets chrysotile asbestos—the serpentine form that accounts for 95% of asbestos historically used worldwide.
+The 2024 rule specifically targets chrysotile—the serpentine form that accounts for 95% of the mineral historically used worldwide.
 The asbestos products database documents the thousands of products that once contained this material.

 Uses Banned Under the Rule

-The EPA rule prohibits chrysotile asbestos in [1]:
+The EPA rule prohibits chrysotile in the following applications [1]:

 - Chlor-alkali industry diaphragms: Used in chlorine and sodium hydroxide production